China holds live fire drills, as border dispute with India enters fifth week

 The dispute, however, comes at a time of steadily deteriorating ties between the two countries, with Chinese investment in Pakistan-administered Kashmir, an increasing Chinese naval presence in the Indian Ocean, and Chinese frustration with India's unwillingness to join its One Belt One Road development initiative as major points of contention.

-"The situation does indicate that China is willing to test the limits of what it can get away with in all regions, not just the South and East China Seas--which shows both confidence and its desire to probe for possible geopolitical weak points," said Yvonne Chiu.
+"The situation does indicate that China is willing to test the limits of what it can get away with in all regions, not just the South and East China Seas -- which shows both confidence and its desire to probe for possible geopolitical weak points," said Yvonne Chiu.
 "So while the situation does not yet seem very severe, it could become so in the near future."